How to request National Interest Exceptions for Travel

 If you believe that you fall into any of the above categories, need to travel immediately, and require a visa, please follow the guidance provided at https://is.usembassy.gov/visas/or email ReykjavikConsular@state.gov

 Applicants for H1B, H2B, H4, L, and certain J categories covered by Presidential Proclamation 10052 should request an appointment only if you have reason to believe you may qualify for one of the national Interest Exceptions listed on the travel.state.gov website.

 Limited Validity and Single Entry for All National Interest Exceptions

-Although travelers approved for a National Interest Exception will be issued full-validity visas, the National Interest Exception is only valid for a single entry within 30 days of approval.
-An individual who departs the United States and wishes to return must be re-assessed for a new National Interest Exception.
+Although travelers approved for a National Interest Exception will be issued full-validity visas, the National Interest Exception is only valid for one year with multiple entries.

 Mandatory COVID Testing and Quarantine Requirements for Travel

 Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check theCDC website for additional information and Frequently Asked Questions.
 The Centers for Disease Control and Prevention testing requirement also includes testing and self-quarantine guidelines you must follow after your arrival in the United States.